streamingfast/battlefield-ethereum/README.md

     yarn install

-Then, you run the `generate.sh` script which will compile the smart contracts, launch a miner and syncer Geth processes, execute a bunch of transactions and collect the logs of all this and more specially, the deep mind logs for future
+Then, you run the `generate_local.sh` script which will compile the smart contracts, launch a miner and syncer Geth processes, execute a bunch of transactions and collect the logs of all this and more specially, the deep mind logs for future
 analysis:

-    ./generate_local.sh
+    ./bin/generate_local.sh

 ### Explanation